lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

 The way these machines usually work is by *SSHing*, or using a terminal window, to send commands, or *SFTPing* to transfer files.
 In both cases, it's possible to use either a browser window, or an application related to the specific OS and hardware at hand.
-For the limited purpose of this demo, we are going to use the Google SSH browser that you can open clicking the **SSH** button at the top of the instance details page.
+For the limited purpose of this demo, we are going to use the Google SSH browser that you can now open clicking the **SSH** button at the top of the instance details page.
+From now on, all text `marked like this` should be entered in this terminal window.

 ## Installing the analytics software